So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 Literal or Metaphor?

-In what may or may not be sequential order, God distinguishes light from darkness, separates the waters above and on earth, creates dry land and vegetation, identifies sun and moon as dominant influences on the cycles of this globe, creates animals to populate the waters, land and sky, puts in place His ultimate experiment with humankind, then calls it good and rests.
+In what may or may not be sequential order, the God of Genesis distinguishes light from darkness, separates the waters above and on earth, creates dry land and vegetation, identifies sun and moon as dominant influences on the cycles of this globe, creates animals to populate the waters, land and sky, puts in place His ultimate experiment with humankind, then calls it good and rests.

 The human species of Moses’ day had vastly less knowledge of the science (or how) of this creation than we of the 21st century.
 Humans of the next 100 years likely will know vastly more than we do today.
 So, for an account that offers timeless value, don’t expect science but rather the purpose that drives the science.
 And that’s what the Bible offers.